 But detachment is not the ultimate answer, as people who detach after trauma tend to lean to developing anti-social tendencies rather than positive, mindful coping strategies that validate and help heal them from what they have experienced or witnessed.
 Going GRAY ROCK (rather than becoming conflict avoidant) can help an abuse victim “feel the feels” a la Richard Grannon’s sage advice for guys.

-Until a child or adult child can really just sit with the notion they were abandoned and remain on a daily basis subsequently abused each and every day of their life that an abandoning parent survives, they are likely to do silly things like manufacture chaos for themselves in their personal life.
+Until a child or adult child can really just sit with the notion they were abandoned and remain on a daily basis subsequently abused each and every day of their life that an abandoning parent survives, they are likely to do silly things like manufacturing chaos for themselves in their personal life.

 Some might lie, others might cheat, a few might turn to drugs or alcohol for relief — but the largest group of humans dealing with abandonment issues simply adopt unhealthy coping and communication strategies (again) designed to sabotage relationships for no reason other than to help an abuse victim feel like BOTH their mother and their father were or are inherently somehow biologically GOOD.

 If a parent disappears on a child or replaces them with new ones, they’re Cluster B, period.
 And not just the wimpy narcissistic or Borderline Personality Disorder kind, either.

 In order to physically estrange yourself from a child or family unit, an adult — yes an ADULT — makes a decision to do it, plain and simple.

 People capable of doing something like that to an innocent child without regard for either the child or the people in the child’s life who for a lifetime will be left reeling themselves while trying to help pick up the child’s emotional, spiritual, and psychological pieces are simply so self-serving and sociopathic by nature that they only way they can pull such a stunt off is if they themselves HAVE NO CONSCIENCE.